High resolution optical imagers

 Revisit capacity daily,

 Daily acquisition capacity:

 From 2020, Pléiades Neo will reshape Earth Observation-based services.
 Airbus’ most advanced optical constellation, with four identical 30cm resolution satellites with ultimate reactivity, optimizes each step of the acquisition and delivery cycle.
 The best of very high-resolution optical imagery, for an unprecedented level of geospatial services.
 4) 5)

-• Number of satellites: 4 identical satellites in constellation
+• Number of satellites: 4 identical satellites in the constellation

 • Launch: 2020 of the first two Pléiades Neo satellites.